memoryfile/Etch-a-Sketch/README.md

 ## Thanks to

-[Coding with Rob](https://youtu.be/dyhuaXeuyGo) & The Odin Project community
+[Coding with Rob](https://youtu.be/dyhuaXeuyGo) & The Odin Project community!